Forestry

 c.

-professional firefighting crew might control it.
-Name your state or
+how a professional firefighting crew might control it.
+Name your

 8.

-(or persons).
-OR write about a forester's occupation including the
+person (or persons) OR write about a forester's occupation including the

 education, qualifications, career opportunities, and duties related to